How to Add Subtitles and Captions to a Video

 In fact, to meet accessibility standards, captions must include those elements.

 One of the most widely-known uses for captions — closed captioning — is a way for people who are deaf or hard of hearing to be able to access and understand the audio portions of a video.
+Remember, to be considered accessible to people with disabilities, your video must have closed captions.

 What are video subtitles?

 Subtitles convey only the dialogue or narration happening in a video.
+Subtitles do not meet standards for accessibility for people with disabilities, but have other uses.

 Subtitles used for translating one language to another would likely also include translations of any foreign language text shown on the screen.